PedroAmancio00/PedroAmancio00/README.md

 ### Hello, my name is Pedro Oliveira Amâncio, I'm a fullstack software developer.
 Here are some of the stack i use.
 [![My Skills](https://skillicons.dev/icons?i=dotnet,java,python,nodejs,nest,angular,react,js,html,css)](https://skillicons.dev)

+### I have five years working as freelancer and three years working with contracts wanna contact me?

+###

 ### Want to see some code of mine?
 Look Below:
 #### In Progress
 <!--